AnssiIlari/Anssiilari/README.md

 ### Hello and Welcome! 👋

 I'm a student at Karelia University of Applied Sciences, currently working towards my BBA in Business Information Technology.
-I'm interested in for example coding, machine learning, and databases, cyber security, particularly enjoying projects that allow me to solve complex problems and explore innovative data solutions.
+I'm interested in coding, machine learning, database and cyber security.
+Particularly enjoying projects that allow me to solve complex problems and explore innovative data solutions.

-Current purpose of everything you see here is to make my learning visible.
-You wont find top tier innovation here.
-(YET!)
+This repo is about making my learning visible and party work projects.

-I'm always looking to collaborate on exciting projects or dive into learning opportunities.
-Let's connect!
+I'm always looking to connect!

 LinkedIn [Anssi Laitinen](https://www.linkedin.com/in/anssi-laitinen-93a963269)
 <!--